RutvikBadkas/LAsegmentation/data/evaluate/eval_readme.txt

-Data structure will be shown here
+Data structure will be shown here.
+Update 1.